puppetlabs/puppet/api/docs/http_api_index.md

 This is gradually changing, although we expect external use of these APIs to remain low for the foreseeable future.

+Puppet will often send garbage URL parameters, such as `fail_on_404` and `ignore_cache`.
+The server will ignore any parameters it isn't expecting.

 V1/V2 HTTP APIs (Removed)
 ---------------